postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.embed.md

 {% endtab %}
 {% endtabs %}

-In this example, we're using [generated columns](https://www.postgresql.org/docs/current/ddl-generated-columns.html) to automatically create an embedding of the `quote` column every time the column value is updated.
+In this example, we are using [generated columns](https://www.postgresql.org/docs/current/ddl-generated-columns.html) to automatically create an embedding of the `quote` column every time the column value is updated.

 #### Using embeddings in queries